List of actors considered for the part of the Doctor: Unspecified

 In 2013, Bill Nighy said that the BBC had approached him about the possibility of him playing the Doctor, but that he had declined, feeling that the role came with "too much baggage".
 Nighy did not specify when this occurred out of respect to the actor who was eventually cast.
 Nighy had appeared in the role of Dr. Black in the 2010 Doctor Who episode "Vincent and the Doctor".

 In 2017, Alan Cumming said that he had been approached about playing the character on two occasions, once by Russell T Davies and once by Mark Gatiss, but that the deal-breaker both times had been his reluctance to relocate to Cardiff.
-Cumming later appeared in the 2018 Doctor Who episode "The Witchfinders" portraying King James I.
+Cumming later appeared in the 2018 Doctor Who episode "The Witchfinders" portraying King James I and the 2025 episode "Lux" as Mr. Ring-a-Ding.

+At a 2017 convention, John Challis spoke of his onetime desire to play the Doctor, and that he had been briefly, but not seriously considered for the role.

+In 2019, Rafe Spall appeared on an episode of Sky’s There’s Something About Movies and claimed that he “got quite close to being Doctor Who”.
+He explained that he was told not to tell anyone but told people regardless, and when the production team learned that he was “blabbing his mouth off”, he was removed from consideration.

 In 2022, Ben Miller stated on The One Show that he was asked if he would be interested in being Doctor Who "a few years" ago.
 He had said he was interested, but "never heard anything else ever again".
 Miller appeared as the Sheriff of Nottingham in the 2014 Doctor Who episode "Robot of Sherwood".

-Alexei Sayle once wrote an article expressing he should be cast as The Doctor.